Major & Minor Bone Grafting

 Types of Bone Grafts

 - Bone is taken from another area of your body (usually the hip).
 While often considered the “gold standard” due to one’s own bone making cell regeneration easier, this is not possible for every patient.
-Dr. Kim will help you decide the best course when discussing your case.
+One of our Oral Surgeons will help you decide the best course when discussing your case.

 - Allograft – Bone is taken from a donor (commonly a cadaver).